LGro/PyAPSI/README.md

 follows:

 ```
-task wheel PYTHON_VERSION=3.9.13
+task wheel PYTHON_VERSION=3.10.4
 ```

-Note: Only Python 3.8 and 3.9, and patch versions for which [official Python Docker images](https://hub.docker.com/_/python) exist are supported.
+Note: Only Python 3.8, 3.9, 3.10, and their patch versions for which [official Python Docker images](https://hub.docker.com/_/python) exist are supported.

 ### From Source